-- (A) That parents play an integral role in assisting their child's learning. - (B) That parents are encouraged to be actively involved in their child's education. - (C) That parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child. - (D) The carrying out of other activities, such as those described in Section 1116 of the every Student Succeeds Act (ESSA).
+- (A) That parents play an integral role in assisting their child's learning. - (B) That parents are encouraged to be actively involved in their child's education. - (C) That parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child. - (D) The carrying out of other activities, such as those described in Section 1116 of the ESSA.

-About the Parent and Family Engagement
+About the Parent and Family Engagement Plan